ElxFuego/Test_Cases/Automated_TC/README.md

+# Automated TC
-# Here I will put automated TC.
+Here I will put automated TC.
 Simply as that